ogzrealm/Slippy-Frog/README.md

 # 🐸 Slippy Frog

-A 2D endless runner game built with Unity where you help a frog survive on a slippery surface — jump, dodge, and don't fall off!
+A 2D runner game built with Unity where you help a frog survive on a slippery surface — jump, dodge, and don't fall off!

 ---